MicrosoftDocs/nav-content.en-gb/dynamics-nav-app/production-how-to-set-up-work-and-machine-centers.md

     > [!NOTE]
     > If you select to use Days then remember that 1 day = 24 hours - and not 8 (working hours).

 13. In the **Capacity** field, define whether the work centre has more than one machine or person working at the same time.
-If your **Product Name** installation does not include the Machine Centre functionality, then the value in this field must be **1**).
+If your [!INCLUDE[d365fin](includes/d365fin_md.md)] installation does not include the Machine Centre functionality, then the value in this field must be **1**.
 14. In the **Efficiency** field, enter the percentage of the expected standard output that this work centre actually outputs.
 If you enter **100**, it means that the work centre has an actual output that is the same as the standard output.
 15. Select the **Consolidated Calendar** check box if you are also using machine centres.
 This ensures that calendar entries are rolled up from machine centre calendars.
 16. In the **Shop Calendar Code** field, select a shop calendar.
 For more information, see [How to: Create Shop Calendars](production-how-to-create-work-center-calendars.md).